 Secure Endowment Care

 Once the person is buried, the cemetery maintains the gravesite and adjoining land.
 They may charge a one-time or ongoing fee for “endowment care” or general maintenance.

 Arrange The Graveside Committal Service

 After the funeral, most people have a graveside service that accompanies the committal of the body to the ground.
 Even if there is no other funeral service, a graveyard service may provide closure to the family.
-A clergy member may say a few words, there may be prayers and songs, guests may place a flower on the grave, and some family members may throw a shovelful of dirt over the grave.
+A clergy member may say a few words, prayers and songs, guests may place a flower on the grave, and some family members may throw a shovelful of dirt over the grave.